williamolega/Helpdesk-Deception-Threat-Hunt/README.md

 ### 🚩 10.
 Proof-of-Access & Egress Validation

+We also need to find evidence of outbound network checks, activity, and artifacts create as proof the actor can view or collect host data.
+We can look for any Network Events that stemmed from the `InitiatingProcessParentFileName`.
+That way we can trace if and when the actor contacts an outbound destination.

 ```kql
    //looking for actions that validate outbound reachability and attempt to capture host state
 DeviceNetworkEvents